-Garnering top prizes in the Vladimir Horowitz, the Sigismund Thalberg, and the Lions Club International Piano Competitions, Andrei receives regular guidance from Sir András Schiff, Richard Goode and Claudio Martinez-Mehner and is a scholarship recipient at the Verbier Festival Academy, Oxford Piano Festival, the music academy IMS Prussia Cove and the International Music Academy in the Principality of Liechtenstein.
-Other musical impulses came from such musicians as Ferenc Rados, Gidon Kremer, Gabor Takács-Nagy, Pamela Frank, Rita Wagner, Hung-Kuan Chen or Thomas Adès.
+Garnering top prizes in the Vladimir Horowitz, the Sigismund Thalberg, and the Lions Club International Piano Competitions, Andrei receives regular guidance from Sir András Schiff, Richard Goode, and Claudio Martinez-Mehner.
+He is also a scholarship recipient of the Verbier Festival Academy, the Oxford Piano Festival, IMS Prussia Cove, and the International Music Academy in the Principality of Liechtenstein.
+Past mentors include Ferenc Rados, Gidon Kremer, Gabor Takács-Nagy, Pamela Frank, Rita Wagner, Hung-Kuan Chen, and Thomas Adès.

-Andrei Gologan was born in 1992 in Romania in a family of non-musicians.
-At the age of five he received his first piano lesson and only six months later he won his first piano competition performing works by Czerny, Beethoven and Schumann.
+Andrei Gologan was born in Romania in a family of non-musicians.
+At the age of five, he received his first piano lesson, and only six months later won his first piano competition performing works by Czerny, Beethoven and Schumann.
 In the years to come he continued his musical education with the pianist and composer Iulian Arcadi Trofin.
 Andrei recently completed his studies at the Universität Mozarteum in Salzburg with Pavel Gililov.
 Throughout his studies, Andrei has been generously sponsored by the PE-Förderung für Studierende der Musik, as well as the Lions Club in Austria.